Kostecki/Console-LED-Trigger/README.md

 - Change device display name

 The dashboard runs separately under `/dashboard`, built with TypeScript, TanStack, and Mantine.

+**Docker-compose-full-stack.yml**
+This compose-file spins up a full instance of the dashboard with a local MQTT broker.

+To do so run:
+`docker compose --env-file dashboard/.env -f docker-compose.fullstack.yml up -d` in the root of the project.

+**Docker-compose.yml**
+This compose-file exposes the dashboard and requires and external MQTT broker.

+To do so run: `docker compose --env-file dashboard/.env -f up` in the root of the project.

+Both compose-files requires a `.env` file to be present in /dashboard.
+See `/dashboard/.env.sample` for more information.

 ### OTA Updates